-- -Monitoring for any rule infractions or mechanical errors and correcting those errors when observed. - -The Head Judge is expected to be located on the play floor at all times during a round as long as games are in progress.
-Once at least two Floor Judges are available, this duty may be passed off to help the TO prepare the next round. - -Ensuring that all necessary steps are taken to deal with rule violations.
-These include those directly observed by the Head Judge and those reported to them. - -Issuing the final ruling in all appeals, potentially overturning the ruling of a Floor Judge. - -Coordinating and delegating tasks to Floor Judges as needed. - -Reporting any rules infractions and penalties issued to the TO, explaining or consulting as required. - -The Head Judge may temporarily transfer their duties to any judge if they are unable to fulfill them for a period of time.
-Certain Official salons may have multiple Head Judges, and/or different Head Judges for different portions of the salon.
-Any such salon will be announced prior to the salon date.
+- Monitoring for any rules infractions or mechanical errors.
+Correcting those errors at all times as s/he observes them. - The Head Judge is expected to be located on the play floor at all times during a round as long as games are in progress.
+Once at least two Floor Judges are available, this duty may be passed off to help the TO prepare the next round. - Ensuring that all necessary steps are taken to deal with rule violations.
+These include those directly observed by the Head Judge and those reported to him/her. - > Issuing the final ruling in all appeals, potentially overturning the ruling of a Floor Judge. - Coordinating and delegating tasks to Floor Judges as needed. - Reporting any rules infractions and penalties issued to the TO, explaining or consulting as required.

+If necessary, the Head Judge may temporarily transfer his/her duties to any judge if s/he is unable to fulfill them for a period of time.
+Certain Official tournaments may have multiple Head Judges, and/or different Head Judges for different portions of the tournament.
+Any such event will be announced prior to the event date.
 All Head Judges share the same responsibilities and exercise the same authority while they are serving as a Head Judge.